Southern Gate - out of plan

 Having returned to the four cubical pedestals (d), I followed to the left the continuation of the street (c), by which I had first approached those pedestals, and which having crossed the main street at the pedestals, leads south-westward to the river, where it terminated at a broad flight of steps, leading down to a bridge; of the colonnade of this street (i), some broken shafts only are standing.

 Modern Jerash occupies the eastern/southern section of ancient Gerasa on the other side of the small river which crosses the town.
-A wall marks the limits of the archaeological area, but it is not unusual to meet folks who climb it and trespass.
+A wall marks the limits of the archaeological area.

 The bridge (k) is fourteen feet wide, with a high centre arch and two lower ones; it is built with great solidity, and its pavement is exactly of the same construction as that which I observed in the streets of Shohba (Shahba, ancient Philippopolis); its centre is broken down.
 Nearly opposite to the temple (m), are the remains of a building (y) similar in construction to that marked (u), on the right bank.
 I supposed it to be a bath; a stream of water descends from a spring in the mountain, and after flowing through this division of the town, passes this building, and empties itself into the river.

 A modern bridge has been built on the structures of the ancient one.
 The baths are now surrounded by modern buildings.

 I must confess, however, that I did not examine the part of the town towards the south gate; but I have reason to believe, from the view which I had of it while on the temple hill, that nothing of consequence, either as to buildings or columns, is there to be met with.